Inik21/Books/Programming Mobile Applications for Windows 10/1. Set up of Development Environment/Notes.md

 ### Installing Universal Windows Tools

-As UWP is deprecated, it is a little bit tricky to install it with Visual Studio 2022
+As UWP is deprecated in Visual Studio 2022, it is recommended to use Visual Studio 2019 or lower version

 1. Go to the Visual Studio Installer
 2. Modify your version of Visual Studio
-3. Click on `WinUI Application Development`
-4. In the Optional section on the right, select `Universal Windows Platform tools`
+3. Select `Universal Windows Platform Development`
-5. Click `Modify`
+4. Click `Modify`

-### Opening a project

-Just open Visual Studio and create a new `UWP Blank App` Project
+### Enabling Developer Mode

+When opening your first `Blank App (Universal Windows)` project, you will be prompted to activate Developer Mode in the settings.

 ## Project Structure